 6. Create Word Pictures

 Creating word pictures is perfect for boosting your memory retention.
-All you have to do is to visualise the spelling of a certain word in your head.
+All you have to do is to visualise the spelling of a particular word in your head.
 Then think of another word which starts or ends with the same two letters.

 7. Draw a Map from Memory